-The Latest: Turkey, Austria in spat over Israeli flags
+The Latest: Israel gives US info about Gaza building strike

 COGAT, the Israeli military body that coordinates civilian affairs in Gaza, said the crossing was closed after a mortar attack, several hours after it had been opened in order to allow medical equipment in.

-ISLAMABAD — Pakistan’s foreign minister was on a visit to Turkey on Tuesday as part of his Islamic nation’s efforts aimed at mobilizing international support for pressuring Israel to halt attacks on the Palestinians.
+ISLAMABAD — Pakistan’s foreign minister visited Turkey on Tuesday seeking to mobilize international pressure on Israel to halt attacks on the Gaza Strip.

 The latest development comes a day after Pakistan’s lower house of parliament passed a unanimous resolution denouncing Israel’s attacks on Palestinian people.

-Before leaving on his diplomatic mission, Foreign Minister Shah Mahmood Qureshi said on Twitter that Pakistan stands firmly with the Palestinians.
+Before leaving on his diplomatic mission, Foreign Minister Shah Mahmood Qureshi said Pakistan stands firmly with the Palestinians.

 Qureshi will also travel to New York to address the U.N.
 General Assembly later this week on the matter.